 Fuel costs aren’t provided and traffic alerts are limited, simply providing a status on how heavy its expected to be rather than detailing exactly where.

-And if weather’s an issue for you, RAC will also show you whether you can expect sun, rain or the dreaded snow.
+Worried about the changeable weather?
+It will tell you whether to expect sun, rain or the dreaded snow.

-Like many of the others it lets you block tolls and calculate fuel costs, but in true Michelin style you can also bring up restaurants, hotels and tourist sites – so you can factor in a nice stop off on your journey.
+But of course it's not limited to caravans.
+It lets you plan routes for cars, motorbikes, bicycles or on foot.
+Like many of the others it lets you block tolls and calculate fuel costs, but in true Michelin style you can also bring up restaurants, hotels and tourist sites – so you can add in a nice stop off on your journey.

 ViaMichelin is also print-friendly and provides detailed traffic impacts that may slow your journey down.